-A degree in chemical sciences is an excellent preparation for a career in chemistry, biochemistry, clinical laboratory, dentistry, environmental health science, food science, veterinary science, optometry, and pharmacy.
+A degree in Chemical Sciences is an excellent preparation for a career in chemistry, biochemistry, clinical laboratory, dentistry, environmental health science, food science, veterinary science, optometry, and pharmacy.

-The chemical sciences degree is a general associate's degree that can be the start of many different majors upon transfer to a baccalaureate institution.
+Who is this degree for: The chemical sciences degree is a general associate's degree that can be the start of many different majors upon transfer to a baccalaureate institution.
 Those major may take you in a variety of directions in career choices - food scientist, chemical technician, forensic scientist and more.